Emily A. Weiss

 Professor of Materials Science and Engineering (by courtesy)

-Our goal is to understand the mechanisms by which energy is converted from one form to another within inorganic nanostructures, and how we can use organic molecules to control which pathway the system takes.
+Our goal is to understand the mechanisms by which energy is converted from one form to another within hybrids of inorganic nanostructures and organic molecules.
 The model system we use most is a colloidal semiconductor nanocrystal, or quantum dot.
-We map the surface chemistry of these nanocrystals to their optical and electronic properties using a variety of structural, analytical, optical, electrical and computational methods of characterization and modeling, including NMR, Raman, and transient absorption and photoluminescence spectroscopies, electronic structure calculations and quantum dynamics.
-Recent directions include the use of quantum dots as photocatalysts for small-molecule transformations, the realization of “electron ratcheting”, a new mode of electron transport through nominally insulating materials, design of nanoscale self-assembled monolayers for various functions, and spatial and spectral control of excitons within quantum dot-molecule assemblies.
+We map the surface chemistry of these nanocrystals to their optical and electronic properties, and their chemical reactivity using a variety of structural, analytical, optical, electrical and computational methods of characterization and modeling.
+The primary research areas in the lab are colloidal photocatalysis, the use of quantum dots to drive chemical reactions with unprecedented selectivity; the realization of electron ratcheting, a new mode of electron transport through nominally insulating materials; the design of photonic qubits for quantum information science; the photophysical characterization of mixed-dimensional heterojunctions, comprising 0D quantum dots or molecules and 2D semiconductors; ultrafast biology, the development of probes for biological imaging on the nanosecond timescale; and hierarchical photocatalysis, the coupling of catalytic processes to mechanical actuation.

 - Harry Gray Award for Creative Work in Inorganic Chemistry by a Young Investigator (2015)